Shuffle/python-apps/active-directory/1.0.0/README.md

 3. Find the response from "UsersContainer" and use this for Base DN and Search Base

 ## Typical issues
 - InvalidCredentials: This happens when the credentials are wrong.
+See #authentication to understand if your format for your username/password is correct.

 ## Features
 get user attributes -- done